intel/ros2_intel_realsense/README.md

 [camera/odom/sample](https://github.com/ros2/common_interfaces/blob/master/nav_msgs/msg/Odometry.msg)

 ## Known Issues
-* If you want to launch T265 and D435 camera at one time, you have to launch T265 first due to HW constraits which will be fixed in a future release of [librealsense](https://github.com/IntelRealSense/librealsense).[issue#4672](https://github.com/IntelRealSense/librealsense/issues/4672)
-* Don't support launch node via launch file due to [issue#316](https://github.com/ros2/launch/issues/316) of launch package.
-This issue has been fixed, but the fixing will be in next ROS2 release.

 * Don't support dynamic reconfigure parameters by rqt_reconfigure due to [issue#53](https://github.com/ros-visualization/rqt_reconfigure/issues/53) of rqt_reconfigure, but you still can reconfigure parameters by `ros2 param`.
 * We support Ubuntu Linux Bionic Beaver 18.04 on 64-bit, but not support Mac OS X 10.12 (Sierra) and Windows 10 yet.

 ## TODO

 * Add more tests
 * Merge sensor data from gyroscope and accelerator into one topic
 * Support diagnostics
 * Support reconfigure parameters by GUI
-* Support launch multiple nodes in a single launch file

 ## License

 Copyright 2019 Intel Corporation

 Licensed under the Apache License, Version 2.0 (the "License");